 “You don’t anticipate the once in a century flood happening in that sort of way.
 You just catalogue, ‘oh my god the water was here, oh my god the water was there,’” Reid said.

 After the emergency of the flood had been mainly dealt with, Reid recalled she and her mother going home for the night, but her father stayed at the 911 center overnight.
 Over the next couple of days volunteers cycled back and forth because things didn’t go back to normal right away.

 The Reids are still involved as a family and individually in volunteering with emergency management, but not necessarily with radio.
-Albert Reid is the EMS coordinator for Barnett Township, and Victoria Reid has also taken state training courses in emergency management.
+Albert Reid is the EMA coordinator for Barnett Township, and Victoria Reid has also taken state training courses in emergency management.